 Many Indian businessmen had a long history of trade with China.
 They actively participated in opium trade of the British India.
 Thus, they ended up amassing sizeable capital and started to harbor dreams of establishing big industries.

 Dwarknanath Tagore was among the pioneers to begin industries in the 1830s and 1840s.
-Tagore’s enterprise sank during the business crises of the 1840s.
+Tagore's enterprise sank during the business crises of the 1840s.
 But in the later nineteenth century, many businessmen became successful industrialists.
 In Bombay, Parsis like Dinshaw Petit and Jamsetjee Nusserwanjee Tata went on to build huge industrial empires.
-Seth Hukumchand; a Marwari businessman; set up the first Indian jute mill in Calcutta in 1917.
-The Birla Group was similarly started by successful traders from China.
+Seth Hukumchand (a Marwari businessman) set up the first Indian jute mill in Calcutta in 1917.
+The Birla Group was similarly started by successful traders who gained wealth by trading with China.